White Sox vs. Mariners Player Props Betting Odds

 France Stats

-- France has put up 74 hits with 21 doubles, six home runs and 17 walks.
-He has driven in 32 runs with one stolen base.
+- France has 75 hits with 21 doubles, six home runs, 17 walks and 32 RBI.
+He's also stolen one base.

-- France will look for his third straight game with a hit in this contest.
-In his last five games he is batting .389 with a double, a home run, a walk and four RBI.
+- France has picked up at least one hit in three games in a row.
+During his last five outings he is batting .250 with a home run, a walk and four RBI.

 France Recent Games